Anne Tyler: Personal life

 Tyler resides in the Roland Park neighborhood of Baltimore, Maryland, where most of her novels are set.
 Today tourists can even take an "Anne Tyler tour" of the area.
 For some time she was noteworthy among contemporary best-selling novelists, for she rarely granted face-to-face interviews nor did book tours nor made other public appearances.
 In 2012 she broke with this policy and gave her first face-to-face interview in almost 40 years; subsequently, Mark Lawson interviewed her on BBC Radio in 2013 about her approach to writing.
 In 2015, she discussed her 20th novel, A Spool of Blue Thread, in a live radio interview with Diane Rehm and callers on The Diane Rehm Show.
+In 2025, she gave an interview for CBS Sunday Morning conducted by Robert Costa.

 Writing style, influences, and philosophy

-Tyler's novels have been reviewed and analyzed by numerous fellow authors, scholars and professional critics.
-The summary that follows of the nature of her work relies upon selected descriptions and insights by a limited number of the many distinguished literati who have reviewed her works.
-Also Tyler herself has revealed much about her own writing through interviews.
-Although she has refused to participate in face-to-face interviews until very recently, she has participated in numerous e-mail interviews over the years.
-These e-mail interviews have provided material for biographies, journal articles, reader's guides, and instructional materials.